-During the most recent personal inspection of the subject property, the author of the Kay Mine Technical Report collected four samples from the dumps at Shaft No. 1.
+During the first personal inspection of the subject property, the author of the Kay Mine Technical Report collected four samples from the dumps at Shaft No. 1.
 Assays of these samples confirm the presence of multiple percent grades of Cu, Zn, and Pb; and multi-gram-per-tonne grades in Ag and Au consistent with grades reported in historic data and reports.
-In addition, recent samples by Croesus are also consistent with historically reported metal grades.
+In addition, 2018 due-diligence samples by Arizona Metals are also consistent with historically reported metal grades.